Northeus/LearnVerilog/README.md

  - Tasks are really nice for removing duplicity in tests

 ## Coutner
-Simple counter with basic testbench syntax;
+Simple counter with basic testbench syntax.

 ## Seminars
 Testbanches for tasks in seminars.